InesBahraoui22/BlueObserver/doc/index.rst

 User guide book
 ===================

-See main README principal for additional details on the executing of the pipeline.
+See main README for additional details on the executing of the pipeline.

 .. toctree::
    :hidden: